 When will I turn a profit?

 Most new businesses that fail, do so in the first year.
 Have a realistic business plan, that shows all your projected income and costs, and then you’ll know when you can expect to start making money.
-This will also tell you how much you need to start with.
+This will also tell you how much cash you need to start with.

 What’s the structure of my business going to be?

 Are you going to be a self employed trader?
 A limited company or a partnership?
 Each has a unique set of costs which need to be taken into account in your business planning.
+Speak to a gestoria to find out which set up suits your business idea.
+As a general rule, limited companies here are quite expensive to run, and require capital to start.

 What’s my exit strategy?